IDoCodingStuffs/python-doodles/freeform-log.md

 ### 2 PM
 No, it is not learning without the LSTM per image.
 So next thing is, loading that model from the 20th epoch as the backbone to a series level model.

+Also found a bug where I was softmaxing before the loss function...
+It was still learning though somehow?

+Let's see if LSTM will work with the CLS trick